Zeolite

 Zeolite MED Skin Powder is a non-invasive medical product and natural bioregulator for external use on the skin.
 The medical product Zeolite MED is comprised of 100% of the natural mineral clinoptilolite-zeolite which originates from a crystalline microporous volcanic rock.
 Because of its enormous inner surface and its extraordinary properties for selective ion exchange and adsorption, Zeolite MED can, as needed, bind its microporous structure exsudate to harmful substances, particuarly heavy metals like mercury, lead and cadmium, radionuclides, histamine as well as ammonium.
 Because of these properties, Zeolite MED Skin Powder can be applied to the wound like a protective shield for damaged skin, accelerate hemostasis which reduces further penetration of microorganisms and thereby support wound healing.

-Zeolite interactions with other medicines
+Zeolite interactions with other agents

 Side effects of Zeolite